How to Buy Solar Panels

 Notes on the illustration: Figures calculated using the Energy Saving Trust's Cashback Calculator and based on the old higher rate of Feed-in Tariff, on a roof with optimal orientation and tilt, and no shade.
 The illustration does not include price variation, inflation, panel degradation or cost of a new inverter.
 Actual profits could therefore be lower.
 This graphic is provided for illustrative purposes only, not as an investment guide.

-Now, with the FIT rate much lower, the difference is not as great, so fewer companies are in the market to offer free solar panels.
+Now, with the FIT rate much lower, the difference is not as great.
+So few companies are in the market to offer free solar panels.

 Predictably, the rent-a-roof companies stand to benefit far more from the arrangement than householders.
 Which? research has found that, on the previous rate paid by the FIT, consumers could save thousands of pounds over the next 25 years by buying their own solar PV system instead of signing up to a scheme offering 'free' solar panels.